 [7] BBF: "TR-131 ACS Northbound Interface Requirements, Issue:1", November 2009.

+2.2 Informative references

+References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
+For specific references, only the cited version applies.
+For non-specific references, the latest version of the referenced document (including any amendments) applies.

+The following referenced documents are not necessary for the application of the present document but they assist the user with regard to a particular subject area.

-2.2 Informative references[i.1] oneM2M Drafting Rules (http://member.onem2m.org/Static-pages/Others/Rules-Pages/oneM2M-Drafting-Rules-V1-0.doc).
+[i.1] oneM2M Drafting Rules

+NOTE: Available at http://member.onem2m.org/Static-pages/Others/Rules-Pages/oneM2M-Drafting-Rules-V1-0.doc.

-3 Definitions, symbols, abbreviations and acronyms
+3 Definitions, abbreviations and acronyms

 3.1 Definitions

-For the purposes of the present document, the terms and definitions given in TS-0011 [3] apply.
+For the purposes of the present document, the terms and definitions given in TS-0011 [3] and the following apply.

 CPE Proxier: CPE that is capable of proxying the communication between an ACS and a Proxied Device as defined in TR-069 [4]